 Have I conducted a proper trademark search?

 A great name for a food truck is worthless if someone else already has laid claim to it.
-Start with some free resources like Trademarkia.com or USPTO.gov to do a cursory search to see if the name is already in use.
+Start with some free resources like Trademarkia.com or USPTO.gov to do a search to see if the name is already in use.
 Then, hire a trademark attorney to do a more thorough screening, and if the name isn’t taken, to register it with the U.S. Patent and Trademark Office.
-Getting it right the first time will save you both a lot of time and money.
+Get naming a food truck right the first time will save you both a lot of time and money.

 For more on Trademarking your food truck check out this full article on the topic.